-Tyson was orphaned as a young child and grew up with his grandmother in Obunga Slums in Kisumu County.
+Tyson grew up with his grandmother in Obunga Slums in Kisumu County, after both his parents died.
 He performed exceptionally well in his Primary School exams, but couldn't afford the fees to go on to high school.

 When he was 15, Tyson sat an exam and excelled.
 He also first came into contact with Child.org (though at the time we were known as Kenyan Orphan Project!)
 Through Child.org’s partner organisation, HOVIC, Tyson was awarded a four-year scholarship, allowing him to complete his high school education.